Loans for Students

 Are there fees for my Direct Loan?

 For all Direct Subsidized Loans and Direct Unsubsidized Loans for which the earliest disbursement date is on or after December 1, 2013 and before October 1, 2014, the origination fee is 1.072 percent.
+Effective October 1, 2014 the origination fee will be 1.073 percent.

 When will I receive my loan money?